 Karma, it seems, has a wicked sense of humour.

-Note: Various travel restrictions are in place across the country that prevent travel to regional NSW.
-These restrictions are expected to lift in NSW and Victoria in coming months.
+Note: Travel restrictions are in place across the country that prevent travel to regional NSW.
+These restrictions are expected to lift in NSW on November 1.

 Rooms at the Seahorse Inn in Boydtown from $275 per night, seahorseinn.com.au